Table of Contents

 Historical Context and Evolution

-Enclaves are not new.
+Ethnic enclaves are not new phenomena.
 The great transatlantic migrations of the 19th and early 20th centuries produced iconic neighborhoods like New York's Little Italy and Chicago's Polonia.
-These enclaves served as buffers for newcomers unfamiliar with language and customs, providing mutual aid societies, churches, and credit associations.
+These enclaves served as buffers for newcomers unfamiliar with language and customs, providing mutual aid societies, churches, and credit associations that helped immigrants transition into urban life.
 Over time, many of these original enclaves dispersed as families achieved upward mobility and moved to suburbs, while new immigrant groups replaced them—a pattern known as ethnic succession.

 Impact on Urban Development